briabartsch/ExerciseHRCode/README.md

 <!-- badges: end -->

-ExerciseHRCode provides an easy way to analyze exercise heart rate data from Polar for the purpose of:
+ExerciseHRCode provides an easy way to analyze exercise heart rate data (saved as a CSV file) from Polar for the purpose of:

 1)  Increasing scientific rigor, reproducibility, and transparency when reporting exercise-based research